finom/seemple/README.md

 </script>
 ```

-Matreshka - is the small and powerful client-side JavaScript framework that allows you to build your applications as simply as possible.
+Matreshka - is a small and powerful client-side JavaScript framework that allows you to build single page applications as simply as possible.

 * Two-way data-bindings in JavaScript files.
-No more {{weird.syntax}} which brokes your HTML.
+No more {{weird.syntax}} inside HTML.
 * It's simple.
 Really.
 You don't need to learn mass of articles to get started.
 * Custom architecture.
-You can choose any way how you build your application.
+You can choose any way how you build an application.

 ## [Release History](https://github.com/finom/matreshka/releases)